PrismAgents/advertising-sdk/README.md

 Before you can use the `PrismClient`, ensure that the publisher address and publisher website URL are whitelisted by the Prism Protocol team.
 This is essential to utilize the SDK for publishing ads and generating revenue.

+# Beta version
+   - advertising-sdk is in beta version and smart contracts are deployed on arbitrum sepolia network.

 # Two options to integrate with Prism Protocol
 - By using the PrismClient SDK
 - By using the Prism Publisher API